markkuleppala/latex-build-pdf-cicd/README.md

 # latex-build-pdf-cicd
-CI/CD to build Latex pdf and create a release in GitHub.
+CI/CD to build Latex pdf and create a release in with GitHub Actions.
 The workflow triggers on push to the repository.
 Integrates with Overleaf.

 ## Why this pipeline?